AparnaJoshi007/explained/content/2020-05-02-coronavirus-pandemic.md

 ---

 ## COVID-19: Facts and figures.
 COVID-19 🦠is an infectious upper respiratory disease caused by [SARS-CoV-2](https://en.wikipedia.org/wiki/Severe_acute_respiratory_syndrome_coronavirus_2) virus.
 Most commonly known as Coronavirus, this disease was first identified in December 2019 in Wuhan, the capital of China's Hubei province.
-Within mere months of its first discovery, COVID-19 has spread all over the world, causing it to become a global pandemic, claiming 200000 lives.
+Within mere months of its first discovery, COVID-19 has spread all over the world, causing it to become a global pandemic, claiming more than 200000 lives.
 This article paints a brief picture of how this disease came to be, and what the current situation is.

 ![coronavirus](/images/coronavirus-pandemic/coronabanner.png)
 [source](https://pixabay.com/photos/covid-19-coronavirus-virus-corona-4961257/)
 ## A species barrier was crossed🚧:
 **December 2019**, For the microbes, it was the day to celebrate, as yet another virus from the family of "Coronaviruses" had crossed a new species barrier.
 Unlike many organisms, the main goal of the viruses is to find a host body, infect, and use their cell's structure to reproduce.
 The same would be the function of this newfound SARS-CoV-2 virus.
 Some speculate that it mutated through bats, others say it had infected some other form of life stock in Wuhan market, however, the fact remains that these viruses had mutated, and could now infect humans.

-The Coronaviruses started spreading amongst the residents of Wuhan district like a forest fire.
+The COVID-19 started spreading amongst the residents of Wuhan district like a forest fire.
 This was when international travel was still at its peak.
 Before the China government could confirm its existence and declare this new disease to be an Epidemic in the Hubei province, the viruses had found its hosts from across the world.

 **The Coronaviruses had already won the first stage of the battle for 2 reasons:**
 - Since this is a new virus, humans knew relatively lesser information about the virus.
 Every virus contains some kind of genetic information either in the form of [DNA](https://en.wikipedia.org/wiki/DNA) or [RNA](https://en.wikipedia.org/wiki/RNA), covered in a protein coating.
 The rate at which the virus can spread, and the amount of time viruses can live outside the host cell differs from one virus to another.
 None of this information was clear at the beginning.